andrew867/LuxPower-Advanced/README.md

 If you are new to HA you will likely have to create this folder but if you use HACS it should already be created.
 Next REBOOT, it's mandatory otherwise the next bit will not work.

+I would strongly suggest you install the Samba share in HA.
+I would watch this video: https://www.youtube.com/watch?v=udqY2CYzYGk

 IF you get stuck with this, please look at this link: https://smartme.pl/en/adding-custom-component-to-home-assistant/ but just change it to this integration.